Urethane vs Ionomer vs Surlyn Golf Ball Covers

 Urethane is a polymer whose firmness and durability can be controlled when heat is added.
 These attributes are beneficial when manufacturing your golf ball’s outer skin, as more precision and design flexibility can be imparted via re-heating and re-moulding.

-Urethane is the cover on most golf balls currently used by lower handicappers and professional golfers.
-These balls also have a higher compression rating (usually).
+Urethane is the cover most used by lower handicappers and professional golfers.
+These balls also have a higher compression rating (usually) and cost more.

 For me, there is very little that beats that ‘schniiiiick’ sound created when a Pro V1 or other urethane golf ball is compressed correctly (rare in my case) and sent off to land gently on the green.